 On the day we did it we were looking for Sugar Momma – as it was supposedly a mellow hike that wasn’t going to take the whole day.
 I had never heard of the Fullerton Loop so that was serendipity at work.

-Our other goal was to cut down a Christmas tree, something you’re allowed to do in the area with a permit.
+Our other goal on this December outing was to cut down a Christmas tree, something you’re allowed to do in the area with an online permit.
 (You can cut three Charlie Brown Christmas trees no more than 7 feet tall with a $5.25 permit.)

-The Elbow Trail takes off from the Allen Bill parking lot just before a couple of buildings.
+The Elbow Trail takes off from the Bill Allen parking lot just before a couple of buildings.
 It will take you to the intersection with the Fullerton Loop.
-This part is all pretty darned obvious and there is signage.
+This part of the hike is all pretty darned obvious and there is signage.

 After about a kilometre you cross a bridge and continue to the intersection pictured below.
 Don’t head towards any trails signed for Snagmore if you’re committed to the Fullerton Loop.
-You can hike the Fullerton Loop in either direction.
+You can obviously hike the Fullerton Loop in either direction.
 We went right because we thought we were on Sugar Momma.